KevinLiebergen/kevinliebergen.github.io/content/home/experience.md

     location: Madrid
     date_start: '2021-05-01'
     date_end: '2022-08-31'
-    description: Full-time internship at the IMDEA Software Institute under the supervision of Prof. Juan Caballero in collaboration with NortonLifeLock Research Group to work on the development of a Threat Hunting tool using the VirusTotal file feed.
+    description: Full-time internship at the IMDEA Software Institute under the supervision of Prof. Juan Caballero in collaboration with NortonLifeLock Research Group to work on the development of a threat hunting tool using the VirusTotal file feed.

   - title: Researcher
     company: Cátedra ISDEFE-UAH